tkresic/shop/README.md

 # Shop Microservice

 One of the microservices that supports the [desktop cash register application in Flutter](https://github.com/tkresic/app).
+Docker image can be found [here](https://hub.docker.com/repository/docker/tkresic/shop).

 ## Set up the project